darko-mijic/ebiz-simple-platform/PR_DESCRIPTION_DB_SCHEMA.md

-# Enhanced Database Schema for EBIZ-Saas Platform
+# Database Schema Enhancement PR

 ## Overview

-This PR implements a comprehensive database schema redesign for the EBIZ-Saas platform, ensuring it fully supports all business requirements and frontend screens.
-The enhanced schema provides improved type safety, optimized performance through strategic indexing, and better data relationships to support the application's financial management features.
+This PR enhances the database schema to support all core business requirements of the EbizSimplePlatform.
+It introduces improved types, strategic indexes, and enhanced relationships between models, providing a solid foundation for building the application's features.

 ## Key Changes

-### 🏗️ Core Schema Enhancements
-- **Type Safety Improvements**:
-  - Replaced string-based status fields with proper enums (`TransactionStatus`, `DocumentStatus`, `AlertType`, etc.)
-  - Added proper validation constraints for critical fields
-  - Implemented consistent naming conventions across the schema

-- **Performance Optimizations**:
-  - Added strategic indexes on frequently queried fields
-  - Optimized foreign key relationships with proper indexing
-  - Added composite indexes for common filtering operations (date ranges, name searches)

-- **Relationship Improvements**:
-  - Enhanced Category model with proper Company relation
-  - Added proper Transaction to Category relation
-  - Implemented document versioning with self-referential relationships
-  - Added vendor and customer relationships to transactions

-### 📊 Financial Data Management
-- **Enhanced Bank Account Model**:
-  - Added balance tracking fields (`currentBalance`, `previousBalance`)
-  - Added metadata fields for better account management (`bankName`, `lastStatementDate`, `totalStatements`)
-  - Implemented `BalanceHistory` model for tracking balance changes over time

-- **Improved Transaction Model**:
-  - Added category, vendor, and customer relationships
-  - Enhanced status tracking with proper enum types
-  - Added notes field for user annotations
-  - Optimized indexing for common transaction queries (date, amount, type)

-- **Document Management**:
-  - Enhanced document model with proper status and type enums
-  - Added versioning support for document revisions
-  - Improved metadata for document processing status
-  - Added parsing error tracking

-### 🔍 Analytics & Reporting Support
-- **Categorization System**:
-  - Implemented proper Category model with type classification
-  - Added support for both system-wide and company-specific categories
-  - Enabled color coding for visual representation

-- **Multi-Currency Support**:
-  - Added CurrencyRate model for exchange rate tracking
-  - Enhanced currency fields across financial models
-  - Added support for currency conversion in reporting

-### 🔔 User Experience Improvements
-- **Alert System**:
-  - Implemented Alert model with proper type enum
-  - Added resolution status tracking
-  - Enhanced relationship to relevant entities (accounts, documents)

-- **User Settings**:
-  - Added UserSettings model for user preferences
-  - Implemented theme, language, and dashboard layout storage
-  - Added notification preferences

-- **Chat Interface Support**:
-  - Added ChatMessage model for conversation history
-  - Implemented structured response storage as JSON
+### 1. User Management & Authentication
+- Enhanced `User` and `UserCompany` models for multi-company support
+- Added user settings with preferences for currency, language, and UI preferences

+### 2. Financial Data Management
+- Structured bank account system with statements and transactions
+- Strategic indexes on date fields for performant financial queries
+- Balance history tracking for reporting

+### 3. Document Management
+- Comprehensive document model with support for versioning
+- Integration with MinIO for scalable document storage
+- Document status tracking and type classification

+### 4. Business Entity Management
+- Vendor and Customer models with contact information
+- Category system for transaction classification
+- Tag system for flexible transaction organization

+### 5. Advanced Features
+- Support for recurring transactions and patterns
+- Multi-language support via translation tables
+- Activity logging for audit trail
+- Alert system for notifications
+- Enhanced document storage with MinIO integration

+### 6. Technical Improvements
+- Proper schema design with appropriate indexes
+- Consistent naming conventions
+- Comprehensive relationships between models
+- Enum types for type safety

+## Docker Configuration
+- Added PostgreSQL and pgAdmin for database management
+- Added MinIO for document storage (S3-compatible)

+## Future Considerations
+- Audit logging will be expanded to support event sourcing
+- Additional indexes may be added based on common query patterns
+- Consider partitioning for large tables as data grows

+## Testing
+- Schema validated with Prisma
+- Initial migration successful
+- Core relations tested and working as expected

 ## Technical Details